eighty20results/e20r-sequences/README.txt

 * Decide how and where to utilize the user notification reset

 == Known Issues ==
-* Test dates as delay values in V3. - Tested & Verified
-* Test conversion to V3 format for posts/sequences when using dates as delay values - Tested & Verified
-* If no posts are available and the user attempts to display the sequence, the load_sequence_post() function goes into a infinite loop. - Fixed(?)
+* If you started with this plugin on one of the V2.x versions, you *must* deactivate and then activate this plugin to convert your sequences to the new metadata formats.
+(Won't fix)
+* The conversion to the V3 metadata format disables the 'Send alerts' setting, so remember to re-enable it after you've re-enabled the plugin.
+(Won't fix)
-* Format for "Posts in sequence" metabox doesn't handle responsive screens well
+* Format for "Posts in sequence" metabox doesn't handle responsive screens well - Fix Pending

 == DEBUG ==